 How do we collect your personal information:

 When you register as a patient for your first appointment our practice staff will collect your personal and demographic information via your registration.
 This practice uses digital health records and during the course of providing medical services, we may collect further personal information.
+Information can also be collected through electronic transfer of prescriptions, My Health Record or via shared health summary.
+We may also collect your information when you send us an email, telephone us, make an online appointment.
 In some circumstances when it is not practical or reasonable to collect from you, we may include other sources.
 These may include information from your guardian or responsible person; involved health care providers; such as specialists, hospitals, pathology and diagnostic imaging as well as Medicare, or department of Veterans Affairs (as necessary).